 The committee received no public comment.
 No motions were made to change the preliminary recommendation of approval.
-Therefore, by committee convention, the committee's October 18, 2013, preliminary recommendation of approval becomes the committee's final recommendation of approval.
+Therefore, by committee convention, the committee's October 16, 2015, preliminary recommendation of approval became the committee's final recommendation of approval.

-This proposal was submitted by Lisa Norris-Lampe, on behalf of the Oregon eCourt Law and Policy Work Group, on August 22, 2013.
-The form is a companion to the amendment to UTCR 8.080.
+This proposal was submitted by Lisa Norris-Lampe, on behalf of the Oregon eCourt Law and Policy Work Group, on August 31, 2015.
+The proposal updates the form to eliminate confusing wording and to make it consistent with the companion form, Form 8.010.1.